-Abba Father, we thank you for your son, Jesus, who is risen from the dead.
-Bring us—no, bring me to an unshakable clarity of conviction around this eternal reality.
-Bring me to this reckoning of believing or not and give me the courage to land on one side or the other.
-Save me from the mushy middle ground of maybe.
-We pray in Jesus name.
-Amen.
+Abba Father, we thank you for your Son, Jesus, who is risen from the dead.
+Bring us to an unshakable clarity of conviction around this eternal reality.
+Bring us to this reckoning of believing or not and give us the courage to land on one side or the other.
+Save us from the mushy middle ground of maybe.
+We pray in Jesus’ name, amen.

-- Do you believe it by a preponderance of the evidence (i.e. 51% sure) or beyond a reasonable doubt (i.e. 95% sure) or are you at 100% sure)?
+2. Do you believe it by a preponderance of the evidence or beyond a reasonable doubt?

 3. Why do you think it is so critical to be clear on this singular point?
 Or don’t you?